Professional Orientation (Science) (11718.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-The contact hours for each student in this unit consist of 24 hours of lectures (2 hrs x 12 lectures) and 24 hours of workshops (tutorial style) (2 hrs x 12 sessions).
-The remaining 102 hours of workload should be distributed across the various assessment tasks.
+The contact hours for each student in this unit consist of 24 hours of lectures (2 hrs x 12 lectures) and 22 hours of workshops (2 hrs x 11 sessions).

 Required IT skills